School of Human Sciences

 Three hours lecture.
 An introduction to graphic design software and techniques specific to industries in agriculture and life sciences.
 Students will use industry-standard software to prepare text and graphics and package them for use in print production and also for use in fabric and textile manufacturing

-AELC 3503 Internship in Agricultural Science and Leadership: 3 hours.
+AELC 3503 Internship in Leadership and Organizations: 3 hours.

-(Prerequisite: Senior standing or with consent of instructor).
-Capstone course providing students a supervised learning experience solidifying and applying concepts learned throughout their coursework in a professional atmosphere
+(Prerequisite: Junior Standing or with consent of instructor) 3 Hours Dir.
+Exp Study, Pract., Co-Op.
+Capstone course providing students with a supervised learning experience solidifying and applying concepts learned throughout their coursework in a professional atmosphere

 AELC 3603 Internship-Agricultural Communications: 3 hours.